ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 by sending HTTP GET requests to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
-If the job is not ready, the Helper responds to the GET request with HTTP status 202 Accepted.
+If the job is not ready, the Helper responds to the GET request with HTTP status 202 Accepted with no media type and body.
 The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
 Otherwise, if the job is ready, the Helper responds with HTTP status 200 OK with a media type of "application/dap-aggregation-job-resp" and a body containing an `AggregationJobResp`.

 The `AggregationJobResp.prepare_resps` field must include exactly the same